MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-powerbi.md

 > [!NOTE]
 > When using Microsoft Search, your search query and the results returned from Power BI may be processed in a region or geography that's different than where your Power BI tenant data is located.

+## Limitations

+* PowerBI inline results experience isn't available at SharePoint site search scope.
+* All vertical configurations don't apply to PowerBI content.
+Example: The All-tab KQL "FileType:xlsx" can be used to filter out Excel files from SharePoint and OneDrive, but won't apply to PowerBI content.
+* All vertical sorting by date don't apply to PowerBI results.
+When sorting by date instead of relevance PowerBI results are omitted.

 ## Frequently Asked Questions